-All units come factory set for 7.8 vdc or approximately 78% of the motor's maximum speed.
+All units come factory set for 9.0 vdc or approximately 90% of the motor's maximum speed.
 Fan speed should be set per job specification cfm (cubic feet per minute) and ESP (external static pressure) required and per Fan speed set up label included on the unit's high voltage cover.
 In some cases, the Fan Speed Set Up label may already include the field setting if unit was previously installed.
 Check the box on the lower half of the label to see if the field voltage setting was filled in and if so, set fan speed to that voltage.
 Otherwise see detailed instructions below.

 NOTE: Fan Speed Set-Up is for full load airflow.
-If the unit has multiple stages of cooling, low cool and ventilation may operate at lower fan rpms.
+All 582K\08-16 units have multiple speeds of fan control.
+Low cool and ventilation will operate at lower fan rpms.
 This offset is factory set and controlled by the UCB.
 If fan speed verification is being done with a strobe, fan speed should be verified in all unit operation modes.

-Units with Electro-Mechanical Controls
+Units with Electro-mechanical controls

 The Fan Speed set up controls are located on the lower section of the Unit Control Board (UCB).
-See Fig. 7 for location.
+See Fig. 9 for location.

 - 1. Check the job specifications for the cfm (cubic feet per minute) and ESP (external static pressure) required. - 2.
-Using the chart on the Fan Speed Set Up labels (see Fig. 8), calculate the vdc from the cfm and ESP for the base. - If installing any accessories listed at the bottom of the Set Up Label, add accessory vdc to base unit vdc in upper portion of label.
+Using the chart on the Fan Speed Set Up labels (see Fig. 10), calculate the vdc from the cfm and ESP for the base. - 3.
+If installing any accessories listed at the bottom of the Set Up Label, add accessory vdc to base unit vdc in upper portion of label.